 John Blow Anthems (The Gramophone Newsletter Site)

 John Blow Commemoration (Westminster Abbey Site)

 A Journal of the Plague Year (Wikipedia)

 Great Plague of London (Wikipedia)

-This entry was posted in History, Music and tagged 1665, 1668, 1685, 1687, 1699, a journal of the plague year, baroque, battle of lowestoft, BBC, chapel royal, choral evensong, club anthem, composer, encyclopedia, engraving, gallica digital library, gramophone newsletter, great plague of london, henry purcell, i will always give thanks, james II, jeremiah clarke, john blow, june 13, king james II, king james VII, mark steyn, Music, national library of france, october 1, organist, pelham humfrey, private musician, robert white, st. pauls cathedral, students, tales for our time, tune tuesday, Tune Tuesdays, victory, westminster abbey, wikimedia, wikipedia, william croft, william turner, youtube.
+This entry was posted in History, Music and tagged 1665, 1668, 1685, 1687, 1699, a journal of the plague year, baroque, battle of lowestoft, BBC, chapel royal, choral evensong, club anthem, composer, encyclopedia, engraving, gallica digital library, gramophone newsletter, great plague of london, henry purcell, i will always give thanks, james II, jeremiah clarke, john blow, june 13, king james II, king james VII, mark steyn, Music, national library of france, october 1, organist, pelham humfrey, private musician, robert white, st. pauls cathedral, students, tales for our time, victory, westminster abbey, wikimedia, wikipedia, william croft, william turner, youtube.